raikk/nielit-php-course-rest-api-crud-eg1/README.md

 Go to the ProductController file add these functions for CRUD
 <code>
- //To get all the Product list from the database

     public function index(){
         $products = Products::all();
         //response in JSON format
         return response()->json($products);
     }
-    //To add new product in database

     public function addNew(Request $request){
         $product = new Products();
         $product->product_name = $request->product_name;